nshafer/lotechnica/content/Web/phoenix_library_dev.md

 2. Even hitting reload doesn't cause the change to show up.
 3. Only stopping and starting the server will make the change appear in the browser.

-So first let's get `Phoenix.CodeReloader` working so that `MyLibrary` is recompiled when it changes and the server gets a request.
+So first let's get `Phoenix.CodeReloader` working so that `MyLibrary` is recompiled when the server gets a request.
 This is as easy as adding this to our "my_app/config/dev.exs".

 ```elixir